-Saginaw County is reporting 41 new cases of COVID-19 and no new deaths as of Thursday, Aug.
-13.
+Saginaw County is reporting five new cases of COVID-19 on Tuesday, Sept.
+22.

 Based on new CDC guidelines, the Saginaw County Health Department said they are considering someone recovered if: